Arief-AK/Machine-Learning-Recognising-Handwritten-Digits-using-TensorFlow/Docs/Foundations of Machine Learning.md

+# Foundations of Machine Learning
 📌 Understand the basics of Machine Learning
 ##### Source: [NVIDIA Machine Learning](https://www.nvidia.com/en-us/glossary/machine-learning/)
 ### Machine Learning
-Machine learning (ML) is a two-model process where computer systems find patterns in massive amounts of data using algorithms and statistical models.
-Another model is used to recognise the patterns to make predictions or descriptions on new data.
+Machine learning (ML) is a two-phase process where computer systems find patterns in massive amounts of data and make predictions based on the patterns.
+For each phase, a model is used in the form of algorithms or statistical concepts.
 In simple terms, machine learning trains a machine to learn without it being programmed to do so.

 Machine learning uses algorithms to autonomously create models from data fed into a machine learning platform.
 Typical programmed systems rely on expertise knowledge in programmed rules, however, when data is changing, the rules are difficult to maintain. **ML provides the ability to learn from increasing volumes of data and provide data driven predictions.**